| Title: | D-Score for Child Development |

 Vector of standard deviation scores (DAZ) |

-is the inverse of daz()
+The zad() is the inverse of daz(): Given age and

 the Z-score, it finds the raw D-score.